aws/serverless-application-model/docs/safe_lambda_deployments.rst

 Hooks are extremely powerful because:

 - **Not limited by Lambda function duration**: CodeDeploy invokes the hook function asynchrnously.
-The function will receive an identifier that should be used with an explicit call with CodeDeploy API to report success or failure.
+The function will receive a ``deploymentId`` and ``lifecycleEventHookExecutionId`` that should be used with a call to the CodeDeploy API to report success or failure.
   Therefore you can build a workflow that runs for several minutes or hours before completing the hook by calling CodeDeploy API.